JamieBort/Learning-Directory/Java/Courses/JavaProgrammingMasterclassForSoftwareDevelopers/WhatIveLearned/Section06OOPPart1ClassesConstructorsAndInheritance.md

 `super` calls constructor from parent class

 Good review.
 Nothing new.
-Need to put it into practice now.
+But need to put it into practice now.

 Introduction to overriding methods.